howardliu-cn/RabbidManagement/README.md

 > Note about versions.
 This library was originally keeping in sync with the AMPere project (so it started it's life at 3.1.0.
 I'm going to break with tradition an let it version as needed.
 Sorry for any confusion.

+**v3.4.4**

+- Added two missing method overloads in the RabbitAssert class that allowed validation of messages using the default vhost.

 **v3.4.3**

 - Java target now set to 1.6 instead of 1.7.